cjacker/opensource-toolchain-avr/README.md

 ## 4.1 with avrdude

-**NOTE:** if you use Dragon/JTAG ICE/ATMEL-ICE as programmer, it does NOT supply power to target board, you have to supply power to the target board separately.

-As mentioned above, the software we mostly used to program AVR MCU is `avrdude`, it supports a lot of programmers include but not limited to usbasp, usbtinyisp, AVR Dragon, JTAG ICE/MKII/3, ATMEL-ICE and PICKIT4.
-It also can directly program Arduino with arduino bsl.
+As mentioned above, the software we mostly used to program AVR MCU is `avrdude`, it supports almost all AVR programmers, and can directly program Arduino with arduino bsl.
 The common usage of avrdude looks like as below.

 To detect target MCU:

 ```
 sudo avrdude -c <programmer> -p <target>
 ```

+If you use AVR Dragon/JTAG ICE MKxx/ATMEL-ICE, you may need to supply power to target device seperately.

 To program target MCU:

 ```